alexKotz-koz/CPBS-7711_Module2Day3/README.md

 ### Setup and Configuration:

-- Download and extract zip folder containing the two source text files and main.py, into a known directory on host machine.
+- Download and extract zip folder containing the two source text files and main.py, into a known directory on the host machine.

 <hr>